 Head lice are not the easiest thing to spot since they’re quite small.
 About the size of a sesame seed, you’ll want a magnifying glass handy if you wish to try to locate them on your kid’s scalp.
 A lice comb is another helpful tool.
 This is similar to a regular comb only its teeth are far closer together, so the lice or nits will be caught up in the comb instead of passing between the teeth.

 Start by wetting your child’s hair.
 Then comb a section of hair starting as close to the roots of the hair as possible and then moving out to the ends of the hair strands.
 You should Google images of head lice and nits beforehand so you’ll know whether what you find are actually lice or not.
 If found, your next question is what to do about them.

 Popular Head Lice Remedies

 Remember that head lice are not dangerous, so please stay away from drastic lice remedies such as shaving your kids head.
 This can make them feel self-conscious and possibly be worse than the lice infestation.
 That being said, you don’t want to be inactive about the situation either, so it’s a matter of striking the right balance.

 Many parents try retail lice shampoos from their local drug store.
-Unfortunately, these are less effective with each passing year.
+Unfortunately, these are less effective with each passing year in regard to lice removal.
 They’ve been used for so many years that some lice have become highly resistant to the chemicals and pesticides in them.
 Another consideration is that these pesticides are also toxic, and your child might have some allergic or other reaction to them, and the same goes for even stronger prescription varieties.
 Home remedies are another option but are frequently cumbersome in their application and ineffective as well.
 An important part of your success or failure is also in the application of any treatment.
 If you miss one or two nits or a couple lice, the infestation starts all over again in a week or so.

 Consider Having a Professional Treat Your Head Lice